Home > Analyses > Technology > The Trade Desk, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score analysis places The Trade Desk, Inc. comfortably in the safe zone, indicating low bankruptcy risk:
+The Altman Z-Score places The Trade Desk in the grey zone, suggesting moderate bankruptcy risk and financial uncertainty:

 Is the company in good financial health?